valencia12/backendhoras/README.md

 $ npm install
 ```

-Inject the following env or add .env in the root folder with the following
+Inject the following env or add .env in the root folder with:
 ```
 MONGO_DB=mongo_url
 ADMIN_USER=pensum-builder